Introduction — A Human Story to Start

 Phase 2 — Core Technical Proficiency (6–18 months)

-Become indispensable as a hands-on engineer able to both defend and offensively test systems.
+Goal:- Become indispensable as a hands-on engineer able to both defend and offensively test systems.

-Mandatory skills & knowledge
+Mandatory skills & knowledge:-

 - Web technologies: HTTP, HTML, cookies, CORS, JWTs.